yonashz/xyz-eks-service/README.md

 validate: Runs a Terraform validate.
 plan: Runs a Terraform plan.
 apply: Runs a Terraform apply.
+argoInit: Runs a one-time deploy of the root-app (to leverage the App-of-apps strategy) in ArgoCD, and syncs the applications.
 testCluster: Runs a small testing suite in Go to test for a healthy deployment and validate that the application's payload is correct.
 destroy: Runs a Terraform destroy.
-Also deletes the S3 bucket and ECR repositories.
+Also deletes the S3 bucket and ECR repository.
 all: Runs all steps in sequential order, except destroy.
 ```